JOSEF TEBOHO ANSORGE, MPhil, PhD

 WILLIAM F. HEWITT, M.S.

-Bill Hewitt has been an environmental professional and activist for nearly 25 years.
-He is a writer and editor, as well as the principal of Hewitt Communications.
-He was the Director of Public Affairs for the New York City regional office of the New York State Department of Environmental Conservation for 11 years.
-He is the blogger on climate change for the Foreign Policy Association.
+Bill Hewitt has been an environmental professional and activist for nearly 30 years.
+He is a writer and an Adjunct Assistant Professor at New York University’s Center for Global Affairs, teaching graduate and continuing education classes on energy and the environment, global climate change, and clean tech.
+He was the Director of Public Affairs for the NYC regional office of the New York State Department of Environmental Conservation for 11 years.
+He was the blogger on climate change and sustainability for the Foreign Policy Association for five years and now has his own blog, “A Newer World.”
 Hewitt has been involved with two Presidential campaigns (Bruce Babbitt and Bill Bradley) and two NYC Mayoral races (David Dinkins and Mark Green), working primarily on environmental issues.
 He was an activist leader with the Sierra Club in New York working on urban issues and acid rain.